TIVWP/tivwp-email/readme.txt

 * Configure SMTP Email.
 Particularly useful on Windows machines.
 * MAIL_TO overwriting.
 Force all email to be sent to one address.
 Useful on staging environment when you do not want email to be sent to the real users.

-The settings are stored in a configuration file (`wp_config.php` or similar), so they are not accidentally copied from development to production.
+The settings are stored in a configuration file (`wp-config.php` or similar), so they are not accidentally copied from development to production.

 == Installation ==